dinhhuy2109/python-cope/README.md

 Email:  huy.nguyendinh09@gmail.com

-This library includes tools for working in **the space of rigid-body motions SE(3) and the space of rotation group SO(3)**, including many mathematic operators using Lie Group and Lie algebra.
+- This library includes tools for working in **the space of rigid-body motions SE(3) and the space of rotation group SO(3)**, including many mathematic operators using Lie Group and Lie algebra.

+- It also includes implementation of **Predicting the covariance of X in the AX=XB**.

-It also includes tools for manipulating uncertainty of three-dimensional poses: **Propagating and fusing uncertainty in SE(3)** (implemented by following ""Timothy D Barfoot and Paul T Furgale, Associating Uncertainty with Three-Dimensional Poses for use in Estimation Problems"").
+- Additionally, this package includes tools for manipulating uncertainty of three-dimensional poses: **Propagating and fusing uncertainty in SE(3)** (implemented by following ""Timothy D Barfoot and Paul T Furgale, Associating Uncertainty with Three-Dimensional Poses for use in Estimation Problems"").
 In addition, we extended this to the case where poses is seperated into rotation and translation.

 Developing: Reducing uncertainty of object pose via touch sensing using particle filter. (best next touch & pose estimation)